setgree/PaluckMetaSOP/README.md

 This package documents the [Paluck lab's](https://www.betsylevypaluck.com/) approach to meta-analysis.

-It's an R package, built with instructions in the [_R packages_](https://r-pkgs.org/) book, accompanying a forthcoming paper.
+It was built with instructions in the [_R packages_](https://r-pkgs.org/) book and accompanies a forthcoming paper.

 Install via `devtools::install_github("setgree/PaluckMetaSOP")`.

 ### Package TODOs

-For the package, I need
+I need to write two vignettes: one to explain every function with reference to the contact data, and one to show how we translate papers into effect sizes (using our d_calc function, but also going into detail about how we read and code papers).

+Other miscellaneous agenda:
 * tests (maybe)
 * double-check everything works as intended and also in a general way
 * include JH's functions from the prejudice paper (maybe with his help)